Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Continue to invest in parks and play areas.

-- Progress roll-out of free public wifi.
+- Roll-out of free public Wi-Fi.

 - Commit to delivering better skate-park facilities within Swansea.